krzysztofkogut/GyroscopeTransferData/README.md

 # GyroscopeTransferData

 iOS application to transfer gyro data using TCP.
+Application is written in Swift 5.

 ## Installation